gcastill0-s1/project-01/project-01/case-01/README.md

     // HTTP.roundTripTime is not valid on HTTP_REQUEST
     if (HTTP.roundTripTime) {
         jsonData["duration"] = HTTP.roundTripTime;              // Transaction duration
     }

-    if (HTTP.xss) {
+    // XSS may not exist on all HTTP_REQUEST records if (HTTP.xss) {
         jsonData["xss"] = HTTP.xss;                             // An array of suspicious HTTP request fragments
     }